Share this Article

 "The buyer is about 95 percent there by the time they get to the board interview," says Rachel Altschuler, a broker at Douglas Elliman.
 "So the interview is really more of a meet-and-greet."

-Real estate attorney Steve Wagner of Wagner Berkow & Brandt (FYI, a Brick sponsor) previously served on his co-op board, and says his goal was straightforward: "I mostly wanted to see if they were foaming from the mouth or psychotic.
-I didn't necessarily have to like them."
+Real estate attorney Steve Wagner of Wagner Berkow & Brandt (FYI, a Brick sponsor) is chair of the admissions committee on his co-op board and says his goal is straightforward: "I just want to see they are who they say there are and there are no bad vibes."

 (And for some first-hand accounts of real-life board interviews, check out Brick Underground's My Co-op Board Interview series, which can give you a sense of the predictably unpredictable terrain of the process.)

 There can still be some awkward questions, like whether you have renovations in mind or how you socialize.
 We've asked real estate brokers and lawyers—former board members among them—for tips on how to answer some of these curveballs.
-And remember, says Altschuler: "Keep answers simple and short.
+And remember, Altschuler says: "Keep answers simple and short.
 Less is more."

 This is a common question, though not one that applicants necessarily expect.
+(And, of course, only applies if you are actually downsizing).
 You may have fewer family members living at home, or maybe you are trying to trim expenses.
-If it’s the latter, keep it to yourself, says Michael Signet, a broker at Douglas Elliman.
+If it’s the latter, keep it to yourself.
 Focus on space, not money.

-“Co-op [board members] don’t want to hear you say that you want to move to save money.
-It's better to say that you’re empty nesters," says Signet.
+Brokers advise that co-op boards don’t want to hear that you are moving to save money.
+It's better to say that you’re empty nesters.

 Hearing about any renovation plans can be a concern to board members.
 For one thing, you never know who may live adjacent to your apartment and might dread the disturbance of a renovation.
 “It is best to omit details of your proposed renovation until after closing,” says Bateman.